 On 30 November 2016 the Commission adopted the European Defence Action Plan with concrete measures to support a strong and innovative European defence industry and defence capability priorities agreed by Member States.
-This will give a boost to the activities of the ENDR as one of the goals of the Action Plan will be to promote co-financing through the European Structural and Investment Funds of defence and dual-use activities in research and innovation, as part of regional/national smart specialisation strategies.
-The Action Plan underlines the support provided by the ENDR to regions that aim to integrate defence-related priorities into their smart specialisation strategies.
-The ENDR can also be instrumental in promoting regional clusters of excellence in this area.
+This gave a boost to the activities of the ENDR as one of the goals of the Action Plan is to promote co-financing through the European Structural and Investment Funds (ESIF) of defence and dual-use activities in research and innovation, as part of regional/national smart specialisation strategies.